 The fall trip to DowDuPont allowed students — alongside representatives from the University of Minnesota and University of Chicago — to participate in a Lab Safety Academy workshop at the company’s headquarters in Midland, Michigan.

 Dow hosted its first Lab Safety Academy workshop in 2012 with the intention of improving the safety culture in academic research space and align it more closely with rigorous industry standards.

-After the initial workshop, the University of Minnesota developed a Joint Safety Team and members from that group will be on campus to participate in SAW activities February 19 and 20.
-They will share how the first student-lead safety team successfully improved and sustained the safety culture in University of Minnesota research laboratories.
+After the initial workshop, the University of Minnesota developed a Joint Safety Team and members from that group were on campus to participate in SAW activities February 19 and 20.
+They shared how the first student-lead safety team successfully improved and sustained the safety culture in University of Minnesota research laboratories.